• About

 a whole chicken with water and spices in a large pot.

-Bring to a gentle simmer, then reduce to low temperature and cover.
-Cook slowly for about 2.5 to 3 hours or until the meat falls off the bones.
+Bring to a boil, then reduce temperature to medium-low and cover.
+Simmer the chicken for about 1.5 hours or until the chicken meat starts falling off the bones.
+Take the chicken off the stove once the meat is tender.

 homemade chicken broth from scratch.